MilanVucic/AndroidCourseMaterials/readme.md

 # READ ME
-This project is supposed to help us both with learning and with homework.
+This project will help you with learning and homework.
-You can download it from git and open locally to practice between classes.
+You should download it from git and open locally to practice between classes.
 I'll probably modify it as the course progresses, so make sure to always pull the latest version.
 ## How to use
 Once you have opened your project locally, try to navigate to the file that you want to inspect,
 learn from or just copy a piece of code to your own project.
-I'll try to name files according to the lessons they appear in (or some other logical name).
+I'll try to name files according to the lessons they appear in (in some logical manner).
 For example, the `XML` files used in lesson 2, will have a prefix `lesson_2_`, while Java files used in lesson 4 are all under `lesson_4` package.
 >PRO TIP: Use `shift+shift` shortcut to quickly search for a file by name.
 ## Useful Shortcuts